egilliemir/DSA210-termProject/README.md

 -**Machine Learning Models:** Classification (Logistic Regression / Random Forest) and predicting whether a country reaches Top-8 in the World Cup.

+### Exploratory Data Analysis & Statistical Testing

+Exploratory analysis compares World Cup Top-8 and non-Top-8 observations using food supply, GDP, and population indicators.
+Welch t-tests show that individual variables alone are insufficient to explain success, with GDP exhibiting only marginal significance.

+These results motivate the use of machine learning models to evaluate the combined and non-linear effects of multiple socio-economic and nutritional factors on World Cup performance.

 # Expected Findings #

 -Countries with stronger food economy indicators may be more likely to reach advanced stages in the World Cup.